 Yah.
 No question that he was a powerful writer.
 A very powerful writer.

 I want to thank you for spending some time with me today.
 I know at your age, to give the limited energy that one has to someone else is a gift, which must also be mixed with the thought that “I’d like to have it back.”
 But for me, it was fun.

 It was fun for me, too.

 I appreciate your gift to me very much.
 It was wonderful to see you again.
 I hope that you enjoy many more years of good health, and I look forward to reading all the other books that are hiding somewhere in this house.

-Aharon Appelfeld died at 85 this week near Tel Aviv.
+Aharon Appelfeld died at 85 in January 2018 near Tel Aviv.